vivin/gradle-semantic-build-versioning/README.md

 **Note:** Filtering based on `versionsMatching` is performed **after** tags have been filtered based on `tagPattern`.

+## Pre-releases

+This is how you can define your pre-release versioning strategy.
+This is a special case because other than defining a basic syntax and ordering rules, the semantic-versioning specification has no other rules about pre-release identifiers.
+This means that some extra configuration is required if you want to generate pre-release versions.

 ### `preRelease`

 This option allows you to specify how pre-release versions should be generated and bumped.
 It has the following properties: